 On this page

-Does your company's annual energy consumption exceed 50,000 kWh (electricity) or 25,000 m3 (gas)?
+Does your company's annual energy consumption exceed 50,000 kWh of electricity or 25,000 m3 of gas (equivalent)?
 The Activities Decree (Activiteitenbesluit) states that you must take energy-saving measures.
-You should also report what measures you have taken to save energy.
+You also need to report what measures you have taken to save energy.

-If your company's annual energy consumption exceeds 50,000 kWh (electricity) or 25,000 m3 (gas) or the equivalent in another fuel, you must take energy-saving measures of which the payback period is less than 5 years.
+If your company's annual energy consumption exceeds 50,000 kWh (electricity) or 25,000 m3 (gas) or the equivalent in another fuel (in Dutch), you must take energy-saving measures of which the payback period is less than 5 years.
+Reporting which energy-saving measures you have taken is mandatory for these companies.

 - if you are obliged to take energy-saving measures and report on this